Germán Sánchez (footballer): Early years

-Born in San Fernando, Cádiz, Andalusia, Germán started playing with UD San Fernando as a central midfielder, and made his senior debut with GE Bazán CF the following season.
+Born in San Fernando, Province of Cádiz, Germán started playing with UD San Fernando as a central midfielder, and made his senior debut with fellow Andalusians GE Bazán CF the following season.
 He first arrived in the Segunda División B in 2008 with CD San Fernando, on loan from Cádiz CF.

 Germán returned to the Estadio Ramón de Carranza in summer 2007, initially being assigned to the reserves in the Tercera División but moving to the first team in June 2010.
 After making no league appearances during the first half of the 2010–11 campaign, he moved to San Fernando CD on 31 January 2011.
 Always a starter, he helped the latter club win promotion to the third level in 2012, being converted to a central defender in the process.

 On 19 June 2014, after suffering relegation, Germán signed a one-year deal with UE Olot.
 On 27 May 2015, he opted to not renew his contract at the division three side.